 Sausage is popular among meat-eaters for its versatility, unique flavor combinations, and heartiness.
-In the midst of warm summertime weather and spirited backyard barbecues, now is sausage's time to shine.
-But with so many different varieties of sausage, it can be challenging to know which method offers the best results.
-I took one for the team and decided to test cooking smoked sausage three ways: in the oven, on a grill, and in a pan on the stove.
-Below are the juicy results.
+Amid warm summertime weather and spirited backyard barbecues, now is sausage's time to shine.
+But with so many different varieties of sausage, it can be challenging to know which cooking method offers the best results.
+So I took one for the team and decided to test cooking smoked sausage three ways: in the oven, on a grill, and in a pan on the stove.
+Here are the juicy results.

 If you own a grill and are able to operate it year-round (or don't mind grilling in your parka), then this method is ideal.
 While the finished product was less attractive due to a split casing and some inconsistent grill marks, it was by far the most flavorful smoked sausage.

 If you know the hot spots of your grill well and can execute a more consistent crispy crust than I did, you're going to be successful.
 Even if the casing does break a bit, high-quality smoked sausage is so juicy that it'll be hard to dry it out.

 If grilling is outside your cooking capacity, then pan-frying your smoked sausage on the stove will still yield a moist, crispy product in a very manageable way.